Tuesday, August 30, 2011

 from "Ted Joans Lives"

 The Beat Beat Beat...!
-Listen! can you hear it? i hear him now that old Ted Joans. i hear the beat, beat, beat,.. the beat of the heart. i hear the sound of all them hep-cats and hipsters hanging out under the big drunk sky, following that one way celestial highway, swaying to the dharma, the bum, the tenor sax and trumpet blowin blues with those big beautiful black lips, the bird flappin ol Charlie Parker on a cloud calling you home, the click click of the mimic and mockery of a generation.
+Listen!
+Can you hear it?
+I hear him now that old Ted Joans.
+I hear the beat, beat, beat,.. the beat of the heart.
+I hear the sound of all them hep-cats and hipsters hanging out under the big drunk sky, following that one-way celestial highway, swaying to the dharma, the bum, the tenor sax and trumpet blowin blues with those big beautiful black lips, the bird flappin ol Charlie Parker on a cloud calling you home, the click click of the mimic and mockery of a generation.
 And there he goes leaving us his dreams, now revisited through the eyes of fallen angels and saints, now leaving us sad angels in search of our own eternal freedom and love. now leaving us lookin for home in the sweat stained cities on old earth, now "teducated" from NYC to Timbuktu. and there he goes that old Ted Joans, leaving this old earth and karma riding on the back of the great Rhino. there he goes 'on the road" down that Beat road...can you hear it, that beat beat beat???

 Jimmy Bruch